dvernooy/dvernooy.github.io/_embedded/02-obdii.md

 ## Software
 ### Mother of all loops ... polling v. interrupts
 OK, so this is the project where I learned my lesson - but I implemented the code with one monster loop.
-It actually worked very well, except for one *MAJOR* problem that would really be a non-starter for anything *PRO*: once I was in a subroutine for a given menu item, it could be really hard to discontinue/break out of it back to the main menu.
+It actually worked very well, except for one *MAJOR* problem that would really be a non-starter for anything *PRO*: the button-press recognition was all done by polling.
+This meant that sometimes it is unresponsive to a user's button push, depending on the load of the processor.
 The only real solution to this is to use an RTOS, which I did on one of my future projects.

 ### Averaging stuff
 Most of the math here is very simple - you can see the formulas above for MPG.
 In some cases I wanted instantaneous values and in others I wanted running averages.
 For the running (time) averages like average speed, it was important to have a good master clock to always pick from to update & you just need to think about the definitions of averages.